Home » Design Ideas & Inspirations » 15 Best Interior Design Books for Interior Designers and Students in 2023

 6. STYLED: Secrets for Arranging Rooms, from Tabletops to Bookshelves

-She points out a set of tips and rules that can apply to various tastes and styles.
-Layering, balancing, and scaling all play into space’s overall aesthetics and tie everything together.
+She points out a set of tips and rules that you can apply to clients with various tastes and styles.
+Layering, balancing, and scaling all play into the overall aesthetics of the space and it is the minutia that ties everything together.

 Image Credits: Amazon.in